deadlyengineer/react-css-in-js/README.md

         }
       `}
     >
-      <Foo className={cx('bar_root', props.className)}>{props.children}</Foo>
+      <Foo className={cx('bar', className)}>{children}</Foo>
     </Styled>
   );
 };
 ```

+_You should ALWAYS use the `cx` utility to combine classes instead of simple string templates or concatenation!_

-The `cx` utility merges class names, and correctly allows outer styled components to override the styles of inner styled components.
-You should _always_ use this function to combine classes instead of simple string templates or concatenation, because simple string manipulation will lose any styled data attached to the class names.
+The `cx` utility joins non-falsy class names, and correctly allows outer styled components to override the styles of inner styled components.
+Simple string manipulation may not result in the correct precedence of styles injected from a parent `Styled` wrapper.

 ## Inject a global style